rebelsky/sams-assorted-musings-reflections/eng207-1b-prep.md

 ---
-title: Getting ready to be workshopped
+title: Preparing to be workshopped
 number:
 tags: [On writing](index-on-writing)
-blurb: My first manuscript
+blurb: My first manuscript for ENG-207.
-version: 0.2
+version: 0.3
 released:
 current: 2020-02-11
 ---